10 Tropical Cocktails That Taste Like a Beach Holiday

 8. Painkiller

 Dreamed up in the British Virgin Islands in the 1970s, the Painkiller cocktail was rumoured to cure pretty much anything that ailed you.
 Rumours aside, we love it for its taste.
-To make this gorgeous cocktail, you combine Appleton Estate Rum, pineapple juice, orange juice, and cream of coconut.
-Garnished with grated nutmeg and a pineapple wedge, it’s a sensational sipper from start to finish.
-We love serving it with jerk chicken skewers or a fresh mango salad.
+To make this gorgeous cocktail, you combine rum, pineapple juice, orange juice, and cream of coconut.
+It’s a sensational sipper from start to finish, and we love serving it with jerk chicken skewers or a fresh mango salad.

 9. Frozen Mango Margarita

-Made with a winning combination of mango, lime, and tequila, this Frozen Mango Margarita will definitely get your guests coming back for refills.
-Fruity Margaritas like this one make a delicious alternative to the much-loved classic recipe and this frosty drink will keep you cool on a balmy summer day.
+Made with a winning combination of mango, lime, and tequila, this recipe will have your guests coming back for refills.
+Fruity Margaritas like this make a delicious alternative to the much-loved classic recipe and are a delight to sip on a balmy summer day.

 10. Caribbean Mule

 Bring island vibes to the classic Mule for a truly unique drink!
-For all the Caribbean authenticity, pick an aged Trois Rivières Rum with delicious caramel notes.
-To make a Caribbean Mule, muddle two slices of fresh ginger in a cocktail shaker with 60 ml rum.
-Strain it into a highball glass over ice and top it up with spicy ginger beer.
-A good squeeze of fresh lime brings it all together.
+For Caribbean authenticity, pick an aged Trois Rivières Rum (opens in new window) with delicious caramel notes.

 Tips for serving and presentation